-5 October 2021 – The latest edition of Northern Ireland Transport Statistics is available on the Dfl website and contains statistics for 2020-2021.
+5 October 2021 – The latest edition of Northern Ireland Transport Statistics has been published and contains statistics for 2020-2021.

 The compendium publication is produced by the Analysis, Statistics and Research Branch (ASRB) of the Department for Infrastructure and contains information on the road network, public transport and accessible transport in Northern Ireland.